 Status for Mathematics students: List A for Mathematics

-Commitment: 30 lectures plus weekly worksheets
+Commitment: 30 lectures plus homework and quizzes

 Formal registration prerequisites: None

 - Vector spaces

 - Linear maps

 Useful background: Familiarity with the basic language of geometry:

 - Euclidean distance and norm